We convene research workshops on global concerns.

 Fall Semester 2019 - Spring Semester 2020

-The Center welcomes proposals from researchers in the humanities and sciences
+The Center invites proposals from researchers in theology, economics, the humanities, and sciences

 The Center of Theological Inquiry is an independent research institution in Princeton, NJ, with an interdisciplinary program for visiting scholars who welcome theology's dialogue with other fields.

 We convene research workshops, where resident members discuss their work in progress, before presenting it in a concluding symposium with Princeton University's Center for the Study of Religion.
-We waive a monthly housing fee for working and lunching daily together in the Center, Monday to Thursday.
-Members cover all other costs.
+Members are provided with furnished short-term residences in Princeton to enable them to work at Luce Hall daily, Monday to Thursday.
+They cover all other costs, including living expenses and utilities.

-Fall Workshop - Full-time in residence from mid-August to mid-December 2019
+Fall Workshop - Full-time in residence from August 18 to December 13, 2019

 40th Anniversary Public Lecture